biboyd/SALSA/paper.md

 [@Smith:2011; @Egan:2014; @Peeples:2019].
 Trident[^1] is a Python package that
 can extract an artificial sightline, referred to as a “LightRay” in the code, from simulation data and then generate synthetic spectra from that sightline [@Hummels:2017].
-This provides the opportunity to explore a simulation from an observer’s perspective, which facilitates making direct comparisons to observational studies.
+Analyses using Trident provide the opportunity to explore simulations from an observer’s perspective, which facilitates making direct comparisons to observational studies.
 In this way, Trident provides a new avenue of study for simulators.
 However, a straightforward, streamlined process for replicating